vanjo2001/rsschool-cv/cv.md

 Summary

 - [x] My goal is learning `Obj C` to have more knowledge how it works in the deep
-- [x] Foremost I would to create custom views with wonderful animation.
+- [x] Foremost I would to create custom views with wonderful animation

 ### In conluding I would like propose my candidature because I'm self-learning Junior and all stack of technology I ready result by myself!
 At least I could use some experience from Middles and Seniores)